uiano/ACT-ONE/README.md

 In the current [release](/../../releases), binaries for Windows, Linux, and Mac are provided.
 Extract the distribution and run the actone script.

-## Contribution to the development of the MPS IDE
-First, you need to [install MPS](https://www.jetbrains.com/mps/download).
-Then, you clone this repository somewhere on your computer.
-Now you start MPS and open the clone as project.
-Alternatively, you can clone the project directly from MPS.

 ## User manual
 The language and the IDE are described in the [User Manual](documentation/UserManual.md).